This is Harry Langenbacher's

 what it would take to repair it, so someone can go up there with the

 proper equipment.
-For example - Agassiz and University have ammo boxes with
+For example - Agassiz has (had) an ammo box with

-missing lids, so it was useful to determine that they need only a 30 Cal. box
+missing lid, so it was useful to determine that they need only a 30 Cal. box

 lid for repair.
 The register box on Mt.
-Kaweah (the emblem peak) is
+Kaweah (the emblem peak) was

 barely hanging on to the rock, and needs repair/replacement of the screws and